freemint/teradesk/readme.txt

   would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, it is the opinion  of the  current maintainer that background pictures are in fact distracting  to  the user and a waste of system  resources.
-However,  MyAES,  as well as  D.Mequignon's  utility named PICDESK provide this feature for (almost) any desktop.
-It also seems that this functionality can be built into XaAES without too much trouble.
+However,  MyAES,  XaAES,  as well as  D.Mequignon's utility named PICDESK provide this feature for (almost) any desktop.
-  The hypertext manual for TeraDesk explains how TeraDesk should be set to use the background picture provided by an AES or other agent.
+  The hypertext manual  for TeraDesk  explains   how TeraDesk s hould be set to use the background picture provided by an AES or other agent.